 Who do you follow?
 Who do you want to unfollow?
 The only rules that exist are the ones you follow.

 I don’t follow rules.

 - I’ve discovered Telegram Channels.
 You can follow a channel but there is no way of seeing who saw your content and there are no comments, likes or follows.
 There is no bullshit politics, it’s simple.
 If you like the content put out on a channel, you read and look and both the poster and the “follower” owe each other nothing.
-Here is my telegram channel: The Last Generation
+Here is my telegram channel: The Last Gen

 - Art Credit – The Last Supper is by Leonardo da Vinci and defiled by me (those are my lips).
 Obviously there are images of Kardashians, emojis, Mean Girls, the Simpsons, and a random gif of Jesus… There are no expectations for TLG, but I’ve started to have magical feelings about it and want to legally protect it and myself.
 I use a lot of Disney images and well known art references.
 I have no permission from these large studios or artists… They’re important for my storytellings, but I’m starting to consider what to do going forward with future articles.
 TLG is a beat and experience, we 😂 will be experimenting in new ways to try to keep is mostly all original.
 Still a beta baby!